Hochschule Düsseldorf

 In collaboration with Christina Lotzemer-Jentges (assistant teacher).

-Isabelle Blancke und Alexander Dierendonck
+Isabelle Blancke and Alexander Dierendonck

 Alexandre Theriot and Stephanie Brú (BRUTHER)